zhon/mockist-style-javascript-tdd-kata/README.md

 });
 ```
-How come you didn't check the wisdom? **I haven't been enlighted.
+You didn't check the wisdom? **I haven't been enlighted.
 Here is what I do know:**
 ```js
 var CreateGreeter = function (voice, ear) {
     return {